RULES of REGISTRATION

 The Client may cancel this contract by giving notice no later than one month prior to delivery of service.
 The Rules of Registration for suspension or withdrawal will apply.

 Cancellation of this contract, the audit or surveillance dates by the Client within twenty working days of the agreed dates will result in a cancellation fee.
 This will be on a sliding scale, based on a percentage of the quoted days as follows; 20 working days or less – 25%, 15 working days or less – 50%, 10 working days or less 100%.

 ACM will be unable to deliver services if the Client fails to pay in accordance with the invoice terms and Rules of Registration.

 Neither ACM nor any of its servants or agents shall be liable for any loss, expense or damage however so sustained by any company, Client or person due to any act whatsoever taken by ACM or its servants or agents, save to the extent that any attempted exclusion or liability would be contrary to law.
-All work and information obtained during an audit will be treated as confidential and not disclosed to any third party unless required by law or under the terms of our UKAS Accreditation.
+All work and information obtained during an audit will be treated as confidential and not disclosed to any third party unless required by law.

 All warranties and conditions and other terms implied by statute or common law are to the fullest extent permitted by law, excluded by this agreement.

 The Client acknowledges and accepts that where services are required to change to comply with guidelines or any other legal requirements, ACM shall not be liable for breach under this Agreement.

 Nothing in this agreement limits or excludes the liability of ACM for:

 - Death or personal injury resulting from negligence; or

 - Any damage or liability incurred by the Client as a result of fraud, or fraudulent misinterpretation by ACM.